miotke/Learn-Programming/README.md

-Current App That I'm working on: Dicee
+Current App That I'm working on: Magic 8 ball
+Section: 6